 Beyond these 20 cities, our analysis has shown that approximately 15 million people could save nearly $ 25 billion, or about $ 1,700 per person, by refinancing interest over the term of their car loans.
 Our surveys have demonstrated that far more people are willing to dedicate their time to looking up vehicle functions and features rather than shopping around for a car loan.
 Furthermore, a lot of people choose to trust the car dealer with this task, taking into account the fact that the latter may be able to add percentage to the interest rate.
 Due to this car loans can be regarded as a great place to reduce payments.

-Credit cards and how to use them smartly
+Best credit practices in America and how to use them smartly

 The average amount of credit card debt borne by those with open credit cards ranged from $ 4,776 in Santa Ana, California to $ 7,236 in New York City.
 The finding that credit valuations affect even more than the dollar amount is the percentage of available revolving credit.
 The average was between 31% in San Francisco and 52% in New Orleans, Louisiana.